TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/usb/usb_driver.md

 [TOC]

 \cond SOC_AM261X
 \note 1.
-There are known issues about SBL DFU's inconsistency in transfering larger .appimage files
+There are known issues about SBL DFU's inconsistency in transfering larger .mcelf files
 \note 2.
 There are known issues about USB CDC application failing loopback tests after some iterations.
 \note 3.
 There are known issues with USB libraries when compiled with Optimization flags, by default they are compiled with "-O0" right now.
 \endcond